Martha Creek Provincial Park

 Vehicle Accessible Camping

-The campground hosts 46 vehicle accessible campsites, including 4 doubles.
-Sites 1-22 are all single campsites with some adjacent to the central grassy field mixed with wildflowers that bloom in late July and August and others that have spectacular views of the reservoir and mountains nearby.
-Sites 23-46 are located near the lakeshore with a mix of single, double and pull through style sites.
-All are evenly spaced, open, sunny and hot with a welcoming afternoon wind.
+The campground hosts 75 vehicle accessible campsites, including 4 double sites.
+Sites 1–22 are all single campsites with some adjacent to the central grassy field mixed with wildflowers that bloom in late July and August and others that have spectacular views of the reservoir and mountains nearby.
+Sites 23–76 are located near the lakeshore with a mix of single, double and pull-through style sites.
+All are evenly spaced, open, some of which are sunny and hot with a welcoming afternoon wind.
 Parking for extra vehicles is available in the day-use parking lot.